 My starter is super active.
 Which means that it grows to over triple the size in about 7 hours at room temperature.
 This is what you want to get that coveted open spring.

 In this video, you can see my starter after a feeding.
 I’ve fed it 1:2:2.
 If you are not familiar with this notation it explains the proportions of starter to flour to water in that order.

 So if you feed 1:2:2, you could take 10g of starter, 20g of flour, and 20g of water, or it could be 200g of starter, 400g of flour, and 400g of water.

 You really shouldn’t be making more starter than you need, so make the amount you need for your next bread, plus 25g to keep the starter going.

 So I already have a starter that is established, but it’s kind of sluggish.
 What do I do?

-Well, that are a couple of things that are that are important to maximize your sourdough starters potential:
+Well, that are a couple of things that are important to maximize your sourdough starters potential: